What is a labral tear of the hip?

 - Femoroacetabular Impingement.

-- Sports.
-Labral tears are common in sports such as AFL football, soccer, hockey, tennis and netball.
+- Labral tears are common in sports such as AFL football, soccer, hockey, tennis and netball.

 Investigations for Labral Tears

-A well trained doctor can using suspect a labral tear from your symptoms and an examination of your hip.
+A well trained doctor can diagnose a labral tear from your symptoms and an examination of your hip.

 A number of investigations can help in the diagnosis of a labral tear: